Police reform in the United States: Police reform after the murder of George Floyd

 Former U.S. Representative for California's 33rd congressional district and current Los Angeles Mayor Karen Bass sponsored the George Floyd Justice in Policing Act of 2021.

 After the murder of George Floyd, protesters began to call for "Defunding the Police".
 In the year after this event, multiple states, including Massachusetts and Colorado passed bipartisan measures which significantly altered law enforcement practices.

 At the national level, both House Democrats and Senate Republicans proposed separate pieces of new legislation which would enact similar changes federally.

 The George Floyd Justice in Policing Act sought to establish new requirements for federal law enforcement on both the use of deadly force and less lethal force.
 It also encourages state and local adoption of consistent laws.
 Specifically, the law states that officers charged with murder or manslaughter are restricted in claiming that the act was justified if their own negligence leading up to the incident resulted in the necessary use of such force.
 It was passed by the House in 2020 and 2021, but both times Republican opposition was able to use the Senate filibuster to prevent passage into law.

 Opposition to use of force reform

 Lexipol, a Texas-based public safety training and consulting company, has opposed efforts to reform use of force standards.
 Lexipol declines to include common reform proposals in its manuals, such as a use-of-force continuum, de-escalation policies, or rules prohibiting chokeholds or shooting into cars, and advocates against measures it perceives would undermine police officers' discretion to use force.
 Because Lexipol contracts with over 3,500 law enforcement agencies in 35 states, its influence on policing may prevent many agencies from adopting common reform proposals.

+Cost of Police Misconduct Act

+The Cost of Police Misconduct Act is a bill that has been previously introduced to Congress multiple times in both chambers.
+It seeks to create "a publicly accessible federal database that would track police misconduct allegations and settlements at both the state and federal levels".